cloudmesh/useful-introduction_to_cloud-2015/docs/source/cloudmesh/yaml.rst

 your subscription should be stored in a safe place to avoid any unexpected usage.

-Adding devstack to the yaml file
+Adding devstack to the yaml file (TBD)
 ----------------------------------------------------------------------

-.. todo:: Hyungro
+DevStack offers an easy method to try out Openstack on your machine or in a virtual machine (VM). `DevStack <http://devstack.org>`_ provides a setup guide and configuration here: `Configuration <http://devstack.org/configuration.html>`_.

 Adding dreamhost to the yaml file
 ----------------------------------------------------------------------